indrekots/indrekots.github.io/_posts/articles/2019-02-25-consumer-driven-contract-testing.md

 There's no need to set up an integration testing environment and orchestrate multiple services to spin up.

 ## Implementing backwards compatible changes

+Trust and teams inside the same org, different orgs, sometimes does not make sense to do CDCT when you don't trust the other party.

+## Pact nirvana, workflow